Simonsns/NPIECS/methodology.md

 $$C_g = P + V_tT$$

 Where
-- C_g$ : generalized cost of the journey
+- $C_g$ : generalized cost of the journey
-- P$ : the monetary price of the journey.
+- $P$ : the monetary price of the journey.
-- V_t: the value of time.
+- $V_t$ : the value of time.
 This value corresponds to the value given to each minute spent in transport.
 It is evaluated at around $10.7€_{2015}$ by the socio-economic benchmark for transport.

 ## Hierarchical contraction algorithm